memgraph/roadmap/README.md

 The team is also considering some form of Long-term Support (LTS) structure.
 If you have specific input about how we should organize around LTS, feel free to reach out or [open a new issue under this repo](https://github.com/memgraph/roadmap/issues) with the exact expectations.

+## Daily Build of Memgraph and Mage 🏗️

+Memgraph CI builds the latest version of Memgraph and Mage each day.
+Daily packages are available to download [HERE](https://memgraph.github.io/daily-builds/).
+Daily builds are useful for experimenting with recent improvements.
+Keep in mind these are not "official" releases and might not be suitable for running in production.
+But if you want to live on the edge, who are we to stop you from doing that 😂

 ## Milestones 🥅

 * [Core Engine](https://github.com/memgraph/memgraph/milestones)